-In 2021, the Impact Weapon was used 1 time in a soft application, and it was effective.
-There were no reported uses of the Impact Weapon in a hard or striking fashion during 2021.
-For comparison purposes, there were 2 uses of the Impact Weapon in a soft application in 2020.
+In 2022, the Impact Weapon was used one time in a soft application, used to pry a person's arms out from underneath their body, and it was effective.
+There were no reported uses of the Impact Weapon in a hard or striking fashion during 2022.
+For comparison purposes, there were two uses of the Impact Weapon in a soft application in 2021.
 It is anticipated that the Impact Weapon usage will remain low as other options, such as the CEW, are proving to be more effective.

-Conducted Energy Weapon (CEW)
+Conducted Energy Weapon (C.E.W.)

-In 2015, all front- line police officers within the Service received CEW training to be able to carry the CEW as a use of force option.
-CEW's are intended for use on subjects exhibiting behaviour that ranges from Assaultive to Serious Bodily Harm or Death.
-The CEW may also be used when taking into account the totality of circumstances, the officer believes there is an imminent need to control a subject.
+In 2015, all front- line police officers within the Service received C.E.W. training to be able to carry the C.E.W. as a use of force option.
+C.E.W.'s are intended for use on subjects exhibiting behaviour that ranges from assaultive, to serious bodily harm, or death.
+The C.E.W. may also be used when taking into account the totality of circumstances, and the officer believes there is an imminent need to control a subject.

-The CEW can be used in three different ways:
+The C.E.W. can be used in three different ways: